smcknight9/buildbyshawna/_portfolio/constellation.md

 📝 Content: Today Ashwin squeegeed all the play equipment like he was a mini parks and rec employee 📝 Created At: 2025-03-17T05:21:56.239169
 ```
-The search isn’t keyword-based—it’s **semantic**, powered by `text2vec-openai`.
-So even though “pet” and “toddler” aren’t in the journal text directly, the system gets it.
-That’s the magic.
+The search isn’t keyword-based—it’s **semantic**, powered by `sentence-transformers-multi-qa-MiniLM-L6-cos-v1`.
+So even though “pet” and “toddler” aren’t in the journal text directly, the system gets it!

 ## 💍 Milestone 2: One Repo to Rule Them All

 I started with two repos—one for Second Brain, one for Constellation—but context-switching between them became a pain.
 Two `main.py`s, two `endpoints.py`s, and constant mental overhead.

-So for Milestone 2, I’m merging everything into a **single monorepo** with clean service boundaries.
-Still microservice-ish, just without the branching chaos.
+So for Milestone 2, I’m merging everything into a **single repo** with clean service boundaries.
+Still microservice-ish, just without the branch context switching.

 I’m hoping the restructure will also:
 - Reveal why my Weaviate volume isn’t persisting